For the first time ever, I'm revealing my team's SEO secret weapon, Surfer SEO...

 The first thing you will see at the top are your notes.
 By now, these will at least contain your headings... so you can see how many you need in one-easy glance.

 The next thing you will see is the Content Structure.
 This section tells you how many words you will need, gives you some basic heading information, tells you when you have enough paragraphs, bold words, images, etc.

 As a general rule, you will want to green all of these out.
 This is part of the power of Surfer SEO.
 It shows you in real time how many of these on-page ranking factors you are hitting, so you will always know what you still need to add.

 The next most important thing to take note of is the Important Terms To Use section.

-This contains a number of keyword terms, which are basically keywords that you will want to use at the density specified by Surfer SEO according to the data.
+This contains a number of keyword terms, which are basically keywords that you will want to use at the density specified by Surfer SEO according to the keyword usage data.

 This is very important!
 You want all of these to be green before you complete your blog post!

 If you scroll down the right hand sidebar a bit further, you will come to a section called Other Relevant Terms.

 This section does not have an SEO requirement, and these do not qualify as keywords.
 But it does help to improve the quality of your post by giving you other options for relevant terms to use.
 As you use these terms, they will automatically appear 'crossed out,' to help you keep track of exactly what your post already contains.